 - Head Men's & Women's Track and Field Coach

 - Athletics Compliance Director

-Coach Matt Dyer enters his first season at the helm of the UMFK Track & Field Program during the 2018-2019 academic year.
+Coach Matt Dyer enters his second season at the helm of the UMFK Track & Field Program during the 2019-2020 academic year.

 In 2017, Dyer completed the inaugural season for the Elms College track & field program, which culminated in senior Trifon Bish earning All-American honors with a sixth-place finish in the long jump, while adding a ninth-place finish in the triple jump at the NCAA Division III National Championships in Ohio.
 The 2018 season saw their men's team finish 2nd at the inaugural GNAC/NECC Interconference Championship.